 Contributions and grants receivable consists of unconditional promises to give to be collected over a donor specified term.
 The Organization uses the allowance method to account for uncollectible promises to give.
 The allowance is based on management's estimate of possible bad debts.
-The allowance for uncollectable promises to give at June 30, 2023 was \$15,000.
+The allowance for uncollectable promises to give at June 30, 2024 and 2023 was \$15,000.

 The Organization discounts contributions and grants that are not due within one year to their present value at a risk-free rate of return based on the yield of a U.S. Treasury Security with a maturity date similar to the expected collection period.
 These discounts are ratably amortized over the life of the contributions and grants receivable and are recorded as contributions, gifts and grants in the statements of activities.
-The risk free discount rates range from 0.18%- 4.52% for the Organization's unconditional promises to give as of June 30, 2023.
-The discount on unconditional promises to give was \$35,719 at June 30, 2023.
+The risk free discount rates range from 1.45% to 2.99% and 0.18% to 4.52% for the Organization's unconditional promises to give as of June 30, 2024 and 2023, respectively.
+The discount on unconditional promises to give was \$14,748 and \$35,719 at June 30, 2024 and 2023, respectively.